AndyWright360/Flora-and-Fauna/README.md

 3. I want to update and save my personal information.
 4. I want to leave reviews of products.
 5. I want to edit and delete my reviews.
-6. I want to add and remove products from my wishlist.
+6. I want to add and remove products from my Wishlist.

 **As An Administrator:**